John Logie Baird: First public demonstrations

-Baird gave the first public demonstration of moving silhouette images by television at Selfridges department store in London in a three-week series of demonstrations beginning on 25 March 1925.
+Baird gave the first public demonstration of moving silhouette images by television at Selfridges department store in London in a three-week period beginning on 25 March 1925.

 On 26 January 1926, Baird gave the first public demonstration of true television images for members of the Royal Institution and a reporter from The Times in his laboratory at 22 Frith Street in the Soho district of London, where Bar Italia is now located.
 Baird initially used a scan rate of 5 pictures per second, improving this to 12.5 pictures per second c.1927.
 It was the first demonstration of a television system that could scan and display live moving images with tonal graduation.

 He demonstrated the world's first colour transmission on 3 July 1928, using scanning discs at the transmitting and receiving ends with three spirals of apertures, each spiral with a filter of a different primary colour; and three light sources at the receiving end, with a commutator to alternate their illumination.
-The demonstration was of a young girl, 8-year-old Noele Gordon, wearing different coloured hats.
-Miss Gordon went on to become a successful TV actress, famous for the soap opera Crossroads.
-That same year he also demonstrated stereoscopic television.
+In the same year he also demonstrated stereoscopic television.